 The Board is to appoint as the actuary to the Fund a person who is a Fellow or Accredited Member of the Institute of Actuaries of Australia.

-[Section 20 amended by No. 16 of 2006 s.
+[Section 20 inserted by No. 16 of 2006 s.
 7.]

 21. Officers of the Board